-Session 2: Preparation for the New Multiannual Financial Framework 2021-2027 from the Perspective of the Member States – Best Practice from Malta
+Session 2: Preparation for the New Multiannual Financial Framework 2021-2027 from the Perspective of the Member States – Best Practice from one of the Member States

 - Consequences of the application of the Common Provisions Regulation to Migration and Security Funds

-- Measures to be taken by Member States to prepare for the discussions over the National Programmes
+- Measures to be taken by Member States to prepare for the discussions about the National Programmes

 - Workshop on how to elaborate the Programmes and enter them into force